-Hello there, my name is Jessica Clarke, and I’d like to emphatically welcome you to the Shenandoah Valley Angler!
-I’ve been an avid outdoors woman and angler for just about all of my life.
+Hello there, my name is Jake Allen, and I’d like to emphatically welcome you to the Shenandoah Valley Angler!
+I’ve been an avid outdoors man and angler for just about all of my life.
 Like most of you all, I feel very strongly about my way of living, and despite my professional career as a Human Relationship Specialist, my purest passion doesn’t comes from the love of understanding humans, but from understanding nature and enjoying her beauty.
 Some of the fondest memories of my life have been spent navigating the channels of the Tennessee and Cumberland river valleys with my dad and my brothers, and I’ve never seen anything as pure and beautiful as watching the sun set in the background from atop a ridge between Watts Bar and Melton Hill.

 So a little bit about me, and about this website.
 I caught my first large mouth bass when I was about 6 years old, the picture still sits above my parents fireplace in their Den.
 I went on to school near Chattanooga and grew up with Lookout Mountain literally right outside my window.
 I went on to graduate with a degree in Communications from the University of Tennessee, and now I have a handsome husband and 3 girls, who are everything to me.
 Our favorite time of the year is spring, we all love to go camping near the Mammorth Caves, even though they’ve since shut down the exploration of the caves themselves.